League-of-Foundry-Developers/fvtt-module-furnace/README.md

 # Installation

-You can now install this module automatically by specifying the following public module URL : `https://raw.githubusercontent.com/kakaroto/fvtt-module-furnace/master/module.json`
+You can now install this module manually by specifying the following public module URL : `https://raw.githubusercontent.com/League-of-Foundry-Developers/fvtt-module-furnace/master/module.json`

 As GM go to the `Manage Modules` options menu in your World Settings tab then enable the `The Furnace` module.